AshtonKem/AshtonKem.github.io/source/about-me/index.markdown

 On the side I work on a few open source projects, including [Butler](https://github.com/AshtonKem/Butler), my Emacs plugin for Jenkins and friends.
-This project was started after a short attempt at using Eclipse, which made me realize how much I needed CI information brought directly to me in my editor.
+This project was started after a short stint using Eclipse, which made me realize how much I needed CI information brought directly to me in my editor.
 Butler works by using Jenkins JSON API to check on the status of jobs, view progress, and trigger new ones.